Longtime US teammates win mixed snowboardcross at Olympics

 Jacobellis won her second title of the Beijing Olympics, teaming with Baumgartner to capture the new event of mixed team snowboardcross on Saturday.

 At 40 years, 57 days, Baumgartner, the concrete worker/contractor from Michigan, becomes the oldest snowboarder to win an Olympic medal.
-At 36 years, 177 days, Jacobellis, the author of a children’s book, is the second-oldest.
+At 36 years, 177 days, Jacobellis, the author of a new children’s book, is the second-oldest.

 “You’re never too late to take what you want from life,” Baumgartner said.
 “You let yourself down if you quit too early, doesn’t matter how old you are.
 Our success at our age is a perfect example of that.”